Massachusetts Bass Fishing

 State Record: 8 lbs 2 oz

-Mike Taylor with a nice Massachusetts bass.
+Mike Taylor with a nice MA bass.

 Bass are one of the most sought after of all the game fish.
 Its appeal spans cultures, age groups and genders to tap on the heart strings of anglers everywhere.
 Join us in our endeavor to offer information about bass fishing on your favorite bass lake in Massachusetts.